mlco2/codecarbon/docs/_sources/usage.rst.txt

        # training code goes here

 The CO2 emissions will be saved to a ``emissions.csv`` file in the same directory.
-Please refer to the full API documentation for additional configuration options.
+Please refer to the :ref:`complete API <parameters>` for additional parameters and configuration options.